Revised 5-27-2008

 Note the green insulating material.
 If it is consistently applied and relatively thick, it should provide some extra insulation and cushioning to reduce the likelihood that a wire winding could chafe against the sharp edge of a pole and short out to ground.
 In the above photo this insulation is either very thin or missing.
 Compare this photo to several of the others on this page and note the difference in insulation coverage.

-At this point I could not envision installing another Electrex stator.
-Honda has now discontinued the stator so a new OEM stator was out of the question.
-A used stator from a low mileage parts bike was installed instead, and many thousands of miles have been ridden since then with no further problems.
-[Edit: this stator was subsequently replaced with a rewound unit from Custom Rewind, again as a preventive measure given the age of the used one.]
+At this point I could not envision installing another Electrosport stator.
+Honda has discontinued the stator so a new OEM stator was out of the question.
+A used stator from a low mileage parts bike was temporarily installed and thousands of miles were ridden with no further problems.
+This stator was subsequently replaced with a rewound unit from Custom Rewind, again as a preventive measure given the age of the used one.

 Stator Rewinding